SwethaMuralidharan/Airbnb-FrontEnd/README.md

 ### Airbnb

 This app lets you to search for rental homes in various places of the world and book homes at the required cost and enjoy your vacation.
+Users of this app can be a host as well as a guest.
+Host posts their rental information as listing in this app which gets listed when other users search for vacation homes in that city.

 ### Link for the Live App
  <a href="https://airbnb-fe.herokuapp.com/" target="_blank">Airbnb</a>